-You may be familiar with the situation of coming back from a trip and seeing a large red number on your bank statements.
+Maybe you know the situation of coming back from a trip and seeing a big red number on your bank statements.
 Although most people plan ahead with a travel budget, there are often additional costs involved.
-But many of these costs could be greatly reduced.
-In other cases, you just want to go to another location but don't have a lot of money to spend.
-If you're going anywhere else and want to know how to travel cheaply, check out my tips on that!
+However, many of these costs could be greatly reduced.
+Other times you just want to go somewhere else but don't have a lot of money to spend.
+If you're going somewhere else and want to know how to travel cheaply, check out my tips!

 1. Be flexible

-Years ago travelers only had 1- or 2-week deals when booking their trips, but that has changed.
-Nowadays customers have a lot more performance and flexibility, so you can book almost any trip with almost any length of stay.
-If you are looking for travel packages or flights and hotels, you can be flexible in the number of days of your stay and also in the travel date - then a 9-day stay can be cheaper than a 7-day one.
+Years ago travelers only had 1 or 2 week deals when booking their trips, but this has changed.
+Today customers have much more power and flexibility, allowing you to book almost any trip with any length of stay.
+If you are looking for travel packages or flights and hotels, can be flexible in the number of days of your stay and also in the travel date - then a 9-day stay can be cheaper than a 7-day one.